ewanh26/Chat-Web-App-React/README.md

-# Chat Web App, make with React
+# Chat Web App, made with React

 **A simple chat web app, made with Express, React and Socket.io.**